+Temporal similarity, t, is subscripted to reflect the fact that each item in the study list has a unique similarity value which varies depending on its proximity to the target item.
 Because the possible lags are different for each position in the study list, the summed probability of intrusions also varies across trials.
 We assume that these changes in intrusion probability are reflected only in the probability of a target response, and not the probability of guessing β which is constant across trials.
 We also implemented alternative models where 1) the probability of memory responses was constant (and guesses were sensitive to summed intrusion probability), and 2) both guesses and memory changed across trials depending on an additional arbitrary mixture parameter, which was not found to improve the fit of the model.
 We consider the plausibility of these assumptions and the limitation of mixture modelling this ambiguity reflects in the discussion section.

 Model 5: Spatiotemporal Similarity Gradient